Metallic nanostructures as electronic billiards for nonlinear terahertz photonics: Supplementary

-where $c$ is the speed of light in vacuum, $\varepsilon_0$ is vacuum permittivity, $A_i$, $\alpha_i$ $k_i$, $i=0,1,2$ are the slow (complex) amplitudes, linear losses, and wavevectors for $n$th harmonic (signal is assumed to be here the ``0th harmonic''), $\chi^{(3)}_{\mathrm{eff}}(\delta)$ is the effective nonlinear susceptibility for the corresponding process.
-The analytical solution of \refeqs{eq:prop_dz}{eq:prop_dz_1} is
+Assuming slowly varying envelope approximation and neglecting nonlinear effects for the pump waves, the governing equations are:

-where $A=\delta \chi^{(3)}_\mathrm{eff} A_1^2(0)A_2^*/2c$, $L$ is the propagation distance, $\kappa = i(k_0 + 2k_1 - k_2) - 2\alpha_1 - \alpha_2 + \alpha_0$.
+where $c$ is the speed of light in vacuum, $\varepsilon_0$ is vacuum permittivity, $A_i$, $\alpha_i$ $k_i$, $i=0,1,2$ are correspondingly the slow (complex) amplitudes, linear losses, and wavevectors for $n$th harmonic (here signal is assumed to be the ``0th harmonic''), and $\chi^{(3)}_{\mathrm{eff}}(\delta)$ is the effective nonlinear susceptibility for the corresponding process. \refeqs{eq:prop_dz}{eq:prop_dz_1} allows an analytical solution, given by:

-Both $\chi^{(3)}_{\mathrm{eff}}$ and the linear susceptibility $\chi^{(1)}_{\mathrm{eff}}$ are calculated for given linear and nonlinear properties of the nanoparticles ($\chi^{(1)}_\mathrm{NP}$, $\chi^{(3)}_\mathrm{NP}$) and host ($\chi^{(1)}_\mathrm{h}$, $\chi^{(3)}_\mathrm{h}$) using the effective medium approach \cite{zeng88-effective-n-n2-nanoparticles} (see also Supplementary).
-As a host material, we take fused silica which possesses strong losses in the range between 30 and 40 THz (see \reffig{fig:prop}), but otherwise is quite transparent \cite{palik98:book}.
-We consider the filling factor of $f=0.01$ and neglect the nonlinearity of the host.
-Resulting effective linear quantities are shown in \reffig{fig:prop}.
-One can see the Mie resonance at the wavelength around 530 nm (photon energy 2.4 eV), with the width of around 30 THz.
-We are interested in the shortest pulses which are still supported by this resonance, that is around 30 fs in duration.
+where $A=\delta \chi^{(3)}_\mathrm{eff} A_1^2(0)A_2^*(0)/2c$, $L$ is the propagation distance, $\kappa = i(k_0 + 2k_1 - k_2) - 2\alpha_1 - \alpha_2 + \alpha_0$.

-For in THz range, that is, for $\delta/2\pi \le$ 30 THz, we assume the pump is located at $\omega_0$ and $2\omega_0$.
-For short pulses we consider the frequencies $j\omega_0$ and $j\omega_0+\delta$ ($j=1,2$) which are both located within the spectrum of the pump.
-Therefore the nonlinearity is a sum of several possible processes:
+Assuming the pulse durations of around 30 fs, we must consider two regions for the pump where conversion works significantly differently.
+For the signal in the THz range ($\delta/2\pi \le$ 30 THz), the frequencies $j\omega_0$ and $j\omega_0+\delta$ ($j=1,2$) are both located within the spectrum of the pump.
+The nonlinearity in this case is driven by three contribution types mentioned above, and must be considered as the following sum:

-In contrast, to obtain the signal in the MIR range $\delta/2\pi >$ 30 THz, we consider the second harmonic to be shifted by $\delta$ to $2\omega_0+\delta$.
-The only process contributing to the nonlinear conversion in this case is:
+In contrast, for the signal in MIR range $\delta/2\pi >$ 30 THz, the components $\omega_0+\delta$, $2\omega_0+\delta$ are not within the pump spectrum anymore.
+In this case, in order to make the conversion efficient, we must, for instance, shift the second harmonic: $2\omega_0\to2\omega_0+\delta$.
+The only effective nonlinear process in this case is